12 Thought-provoking and Life-altering Journaling Prompts

 If you would like to be notified when I publish another post like this one, you can subscribe to my Savoir Vivre Vignettes newsletter, with regular updates about the highs and lows of living on my little farm in the sun-drenched southwest of France.
 Subscribers get free access to my bursting-with-value e-course about surviving and thriving during major life changes.

 And if you feel you need a break, away from all the hustle and bustle, come and recharge your batteries here in the sun-drenched southwest of France.
-Walk part of the Camino de Santiago de Compostela and spend a few days in the presence of my patient, understanding and supportive horses – even if you don’t interact with them at all, just having them around is calming and comforting – on a Your Sensational Next Chapter retreat.
+Walk part of the Camino de Santiago de Compostela and spend a few days in the presence of my patient, understanding and supportive Friesian and Falabella horses – even if you don’t interact with them at all, just having them around is calming and comforting – on a From Troubled to Triumphant transformational retreat to reinvent yourself, rewrite your story and start your sensational next chapter.

 All content of this website is copyrighted.
 You cannot copy the content of this page